 The United Nations’ Sustainable Development Goals (SDGs) look to tackle some of today’s biggest global issues, and one of them, SDG 13, covers climate action.

 As part of the Impact Rankings, Times Higher Education has produced a ranking focusing on how universities are contributing to climate action.
-Some of the measures considered as part of the ranking are low-carbon energy use, the presence of a university-wide climate action plan, and working with local or national governments to address climate change planning.
+Some of the measures taken into account for the ranking are low-carbon energy use, the presence of a university-wide climate action plan, and working with local or national governments to address climate-change planning.
 You can read more about the methodology here.

 Top five universities for climate action